The dreadful tax season is here. And we all wish there were many items we can deduct and claim credit for.

 Demand response program implemented by utilities is an example of a performance-based incentive.
 By working with your local utility to reduce your energy consumption during high energy demand hours, you can reduce energy consumption and save money.
 And this could be fun project for your family or business because by participating in this program, you can actually visualize how much you save.

-Technical assistance programs offer residents and businesses with knowledge and resources that can help them make more climate conscious and eco-friendly conscious choices.
+Technical assistance programs offer residents and businesses with knowledge and resources that can save energy costs and purchase more greener appliances.

 If you are really serious about making energy upgrades, the Department of Energy provides a comprehensive guide to greening your home.